yakaz/yamerl/README.md

 ### Mix

-yamerl is available as a [Hex.pm package](https://hex.pm/packages/yamerl).
+You can use yamerl in your Elixir project. yamerl is available as a [Hex.pm package](https://hex.pm/packages/yamerl).
 Thus you can simply list its name in your `mix.exs`:

 ```elixir
 def project do